bbauska/Anti-Project-2025/README.md

 of President Ronald Reagan’s Executive Order 1263018 on federal takings.”
 [Executive Office of the President of the United States, Project 2025, accessed 6/24/24]</p>

-<p>Project 2025 recommended the next president strengthen the implementation of the Information
-Quality Act, use the authority of the Paperwork Reduction Act, and carefully enforce the Privacy Act.
+Project 2025 recommended the next president strengthen the implementation of the Information Quality Act, use the authority of the Paperwork Reduction Act, and carefully enforce the Privacy Act.
 “The next President should strengthen implementation of the Information Quality Act,19 robustly use the authority of the Paperwork Reduction Act,20 carefully enforce the Privacy Act,21 and ensure the